-Members of the Philanthropic Women for Education (PWE) group recently agreed to help furnish this classroom in Looney Hall on the Missouri State University-West Plains campus.
-The project is one of many the group has funded at the university since its formation in 2003.
-From left are members Andi Vaini, Marty Henry, Elizabeth Grisham, Janice Bowden, Inez Pahlmann, Jeanette Grisham and Brenda Smith, all of West Plains.
+Members of the Philanthropic Women for Education group helped furnish this classroom in Looney Hall on the Missouri State University-West Plains campus.
+The project is one of many the group has funded since its formation in 2003.
+From left are Andi Vaini, Marty Henry, Elizabeth Grisham Bennett, Janice Bowden, Inez Pahlmann, Jeanette Grisham and Brenda Smith, all of West Plains.

 Women are becoming the rising tide in philanthropy.
 Studies show women are emerging as philanthropy decision makers, partially because women are increasingly the major bread winner in the family, and partially because they frequently outlive their spouses and are left with major financial decisions.
 Today, women view philanthropy not only as giving but also as investing in change, investing in the future and investing in causes that are personally meaningful.

 Philanthropic Women for Education was formed in 2003 as a way to support Missouri State University-West Plains in its mission by expanding the involvement of women as philanthropists.
 New members are asked to make a gift of $1,000 per year for a five or ten-year period.
 Those members who have completed at least a five-year pledge may renew their membership annually for $1,000 a year.